peterkuma/comble-mip-icon-les/README.md

 - `icon-nwp-scm`: The original branch of the same name from [ICON GitLab](icon-nwp-scm).
 - `ProgNa`: The ProgNa experiment.
-This is based on `baseline_fix_z0` and also sets initial aerosol parameters required for this expermiment (commit a1d21a).
+This is based on `baseline_fix_z0` and also sets initial aerosol parameters required for this experiment (commit a1d21a).
   TODO: This needs some more attention before it complies with the COMBLE MIP requirements for the experiment.
 - `ProgNaNi`: The same as above, but for the ProgNaNi experiment.
 TODO: This